ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 ## Wabbajack Installation
 If you are updating your existing installation of Atelier, skip to [Updating Atelier](#updating-dungeons--deviousness).

-1. Run Wabbajack.exe.
+1. Download the latest version of the Atelier modlist installer (the .wabbajack file) from here: [Click Here](https://drive.google.com/drive/folders/1GYU6gFLmkTzntxv8kqem-7oDlmzE9VLA?usp=sharing)
-2. At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.
+2. Run Wabbajack.exe.
-3. Once it finishes downloading, click the play/right arrow icon on the Atelier card.
+3. At the bottom of the window click Install From Disk, then navigate to where you saved the file you downloaded and select that file.
 4. Set the Installation Location to `[Install Drive]\Atelier`.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
 5. Click the play/right arrow button to begin installation.

 ### With Nexus Premium
 5. Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.
 6. Let Wabbajack do its thing.
 This will take a little while (usually 3-4 hours at most), so go get a snack and read the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document.
-Seriously.
-Read it.
-This isn't optional.

 ### Without Nexus Premium
-5. Wabbajack will prompt you to click all the needed buttons to download the modlist.
+1. Wabbajack will prompt you to click all the needed buttons to download the modlist.
 Be prepared for this to take a really long time, possibly more than one day.
 Also be aware that due to the amount of time required when installing this list manually, the list may update during the time it takes to install and you may need to start over if that happens.
 Put on some music or a TV show and make a day of it.
 If you need a break during this process, grab a snack and read the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document.
-Seriously.
-Read it.
-This isn't optional.

 Once complete, Wabbajack will say “Installation complete!
 You may exit the program.”
-If it does not, visit the [Wabbajack Discord server](https://discord.gg/wabbajack) for assistance. **Don’t forget to upload your log file!**
+If it does not, visit the [FG's Modlists Discord server](https://discord.gg/9dFvGnc) for assistance. **Don’t forget to upload your log file!**

 If Wabbajack fails to download a particular mod, it means that the mod has likely been updated.
 This also means that an update to Atelier is imminent.
 Be patient and wait for the new release. **Do not ask other people to share older files as this is a violation of the Nexus ToS.**